The 10 Most Common

 You might feel like you’re losing your memory, short term or long term, or worry that you’re developing Dementia or Alzheimer's.

-I hear it from DP sufferers all the time --
+I hear it from DPDR sufferers all the time --

 “I keep forgetting what I’m doing.”